-At the heart of the Department’s success in producing the nation’s leading allied health professionals for over 42 years is a set of key program values that guide faculty, students, and alumni:
+Dear Alumni and Friends,The Department of Allied Health Sciences depends on private financial support to advance our mission to improve the quality and accessibility of health care for the people of North Carolina and the world.
+At the heart of the Department’s success in producing the nation’s leading allied health professionals for over 40 years is a set of key program values that guide faculty, students, and alumni:

-- Exemplary Teaching: To produce excellent health care practitioners and researchers who are prepared to provide leadership to their disciplines and their future work settings.
+- Exemplary Teaching: To produce excellent health care practitioners and researchers who are prepared to provide leadership to their disciplines and their future work settings Innovative

-- Innovative Research: To conduct research and generate new knowledge that will inform future practice and policy in allied health disciplines.
+- Research: To conduct research and generate new knowledge that will inform future practice and policy in allied health disciplines

 - Patient-Centered Clinical Practice: To advance the art and science of clinical practice with a focus on patient outcomes and quality of life.